microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-post.md

 ## Response

-If successful, this API returns a `202 Accepted` response containing a link to the [teamsAsyncOperation](../resources/teamsasyncoperation.md).
+If successful, this API returns a `202 Accepted` response that contains a link to the [teamsAsyncOperation](../resources/teamsasyncoperation.md).

 ## Examples